quasilyte/go-consistent/README.md

 * Zero-configuration.
 Defaults should be good enough for most users.
   Other configuration is performed using command line arguments.
-* Can handle any size of projects.
+* Can handle projects of any size.
 This means that there should be no significant memory consumption growth with the increased number of packages being checked.
   There can be "fast, but memory-hungry" option that can work best for small-average projects, but it should be always possible to check huge projects on the developer machine.